Probate Lawyer for Columbia County

 Help When You Need It Most

 The process of probate entails many steps and details to complete, but the actions can be performed by a trusted legal professional rather than the executor of the estate.
-The Law Offices of Kreisher & Gregorowicz has been assisting families in central Pennsylvania for over four decades as they traverse the challenges of probate.
+Kreisher Marshall & Associates, LLC has been assisting families in central Pennsylvania for over four decades as they traverse the challenges of probate.
 As one of the largest law firms in Columbia and Montour Counties, we offer help for all probate legal needs as well as personalized service and the compassion that you would expect from a neighbor within the community.
 Please call us at (570) 784-5211 or stop by our office at 401 S. Market Street in Bloomsburg to speak to one of our certified elder law attorneys.

 Our probate lawyers are prepared to offer as much or as little assistance as you would like to make the process as simple and stress-free as possible.
 We can assist you with any of the following:

 - Filing the will at the Register of Wills or the surrogate petition and inventory: A will is a legal document, and any member of the public can file a document request at the Register of Wills to obtain a copy of any will.

 - Collecting assets: This process involves collecting and verifying assets, as well as protecting and securing them until they can be distributed according to the decedent’s will.